-Birds are wonderful companions and pets, and songs about birds often focus on their ability to fly.
-References to birds have been found in virtually every art form: the theater, paintings, literature and especially music.
-Here we take a look at some modern-era songs about birds.
+Birds can make for wonderful companions and pets, but even more remarkable is how birds can soar through the air, make music, or fly away.
+References to birds have been found in virtually every art form: theater, paintings, literature, and especially music.
+Take a look at some modern-era songs about birds.
 Some are silly, some are serious, but they each reveal a little bit about how we relate the qualities of birds to ourselves and our daily lives.

 01 of 07

 This happy, upbeat tune tells the tale of three birds who helped remind Bob Marley that "every little thing is gonna be all right."
-This famous reggae song was inspired, according to Marley biographers, by flamingos that he used to see outside his window (just as the song states: "Rise up this mornin'/ Smiled with the risin' sun/ Three little birds
+This famous reggae song was inspired, according to Marley biographers, by flamingos that he used to see outside his window.
+Marley sang, "Rise up this mornin'.
+Smiled with the risin' sun.
+Three little birds, pitch by my doorstep.
+Singin' sweet songs of melodies pure and true.
+Saying', this is my message to you."

 02 of 07